EShannon-create/NPC-Testing-New/README.md

 To do:
-1. World wraps around, but player location does not necessarily reflect that.
-Update in Player.cpp & TileRenderer.cpp!
-2. Handling multiple chuddies is jank as fuck
+-Handling multiple chuddies is jank as fuck

+Actions:
+-Forage wild growth
+-Build structure
+	-Farm
+	-House

+Known Bugs:
+-Chuddies do not render when (world size * 32 < screen size) (32 is pixels per tile, e.g. world wrapping is smaller than the screen)